cuongkane/blog/posts/2024/06/write_valuable_tests.md

         service = EvaluateAlertsAndSendReportService(chart_id=chart.id, email_client=mock_email_client)
         self.assertFalse(service.execute())
 ```
-Seperating sections with empty lines could increase the readability of unit tests.
+Separating sections with empty lines could increase the readability of unit tests.

 2. Avoid branching logic in tests

-Avoid `if`-`else` statements in any stage (Arrange, Act and Assert) of a test.
+Avoid `if`-`else` statements in any stage (Arrange, Act, and Assert) of a test.

-It indicates your unittest having multiple scenarios in a single test case.
+It indicates your test has multiple scenarios in a single test case.

 Bad example:
 ```python